 All contributions must be submitted in .doc, .docx or .odt file format and should be emailed to: email@example.com.

-Full-length scholarly articles should be no longer than 8,000 words, inclusive of an abstract of 100-150 words, footnotes and bibliography.
+Full-length scholarly articles should be no longer than 8,000 words, inclusive of an abstract of 100-150 words and footnotes but not including the bibliography.
 Political reports should be no longer than 6,000 words and include an abstract.
 Reviews and review essays should be between 800 and 5000 words.
 For interviews, please refer to our published issues for guidance.

 To protect the anonymity of peer-reviewed content, authors should submit a separate cover page with the manuscript title and author names, affiliations, short bio note, and contact information.
 Authors should also remove name and affiliation from the abstract and manuscript.